 There is no routine collection or testing of specimens from the community at weekends or bank holidays.
+During an outbreak, alternative collection service may be arranged.
+Please contact IPCT for details.
 Patients who are suspected to have an infection should be treated on symptoms and the next working day contact the Infection Prevention and Control Team who will assess the situation.

-Ideally fresh sample should be sent for testing however if over the weekend or bank holiday samples can be collected and refrigerated for sending to the lab next working day.
+Ideally a fresh sample should be sent for testing however if over the weekend or bank holiday samples can be collected and refrigerated for sending to the lab next working day.
 Please send the freshest sample.